lleeeiii/svm-pytorch/README.md

 ```
 Hence the model will only use `SepalLengthCm` and `PetalLengthCm` as inputs (so the input is 2-dimensional), then output the category as either `Iris-setosa` or `Iris-versicolor`.
 Also note that the dataset will automatically ignore `Iris-virginica` under this setting.
-You can investigate `Iris.csv` in our repository for detailed understanding.
+You can investigate `Iris.csv` for detailed understanding.

 ## Training